altmany/export_fig/README.md

 **Text size** - when using the OpenGL or ZBuffer renderers, large text can be resized relative to the figure when exporting at non-screen-resolution (including using anti-alising at screen resolution).
 This is a feature of MATLAB's `print `function.
 In this case, try using the `-painters` option.

 **Lighting and transparency** - when using the painters renderer, transparency and lighting effects are not supported.
-Sorry, but this is a feature of the renderer.
+Sorry, but this is an inherent feature of MATLAB's painters renderer.
 To find out more about the capabilities of each rendering method, see [here](http://www.mathworks.com/access/helpdesk/help/techdoc/creating_plots/f3-84337.html#f3-102410).
 You can still export transparent objects to vector format (SVG) using the excellent [plot2svg](http://www.mathworks.com/matlabcentral/fileexchange/7401) package, then convert this to PDF, for example using [Inkscape](http://inkscape.org/).
 However, it can't handle lighting.

 **Lines in patch objects** - when exporting patch objects to PDF using the painters renderer (default), sometimes the output can appear to have lines across the middle of rectangular patches; these lines are the colour of the background, as if there is a crack in the patch, allowing you to see through.
 This issue is a feature of the software used to display the PDF, rather than the PDF itself.
-Sometimes disabling anti-aliasing in this software can get rid of the lines.
+Sometimes disabling anti-aliasing in this software can get rid of the lines ([discussion](https://github.com/altmany/export_fig/issues/44)).

 **Out of memory** - if you run into memory issues when using export_fig, some ways to get round this are:
  1. Reduce the level of anti-aliasing.
- 2. Reduce the size of the on screen figure.
+ 2. Reduce the size of the figure.
- 3. Reduce the resolution (dpi) the figure is exported at.
+ 3. Reduce the export resolution (dpi).
+ 4. Change the renderer to painters or ZBuffer.

 **Errors** - the other common type of errors people get with export_fig are OpenGL errors.
 This isn't a fault of export_fig, but either a bug in MATLAB's `print`, or your graphics driver getting itself into a state.
 Always make sure your graphics driver is up-to-date.
 If it still doesn't work, try using the ZBuffer renderer.